azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 Great, now we have a well performing model.
 Obviously, we want other people, maybe some developers, make use of it.
 Therefore, we'll deploy it as an API to an Azure Container Instance in the [next challenge](challenge_03.md).

-# Optional: Option 2 Retrieving the Data from Web Paths
+## Optional: Retrieving the Data from Web Paths as a second Option for this challenge

 If you do not want to upload the data to a blob storage - you can retrieve them directly from the respective URLS:
 For this you need to adjust the training script, the estimator and import the data via a web path.